rweickelt/qst/README.md

 Building
 --------

+Qst is based upon the [Qt] framework and [Qbs] is used as the build system.

-It is recommended to use Docker images for building.
-Use the following instructions if you still want to build in a conventional environment.
+It is recommended to use Docker images for building as it is shown in the [CI script](.travis.yml).
+You may use the following instructions if you still want to build in a conventional environment.

 <h3>Host application (Qst)</h3>